cuhksam/emnlp2019.github.io/_pages/registration.md

 {% include toc icon="gears" %}

-The EMNLP-IJCNLP 2019 conference registration fees are not confirmed yet.
-We hope to keep the fees the same as for EMNLP 2018.
-Below are the EMNLP 2018 fees to use as an estimate when planning your travels.
-We hope to have the final registration fees posted here and open registration in mid-August.
+The EMNLP-IJCNLP 2019 conference registration is not open yet.
+For your information, below you find the planned timeline as well as the registration fees from EMNLP 2018.
+We hope to keep the fees similar this year.

+## Planned Timeline

+- <em>Open of registration form:</em> End of August or early September

+- <em>Close of early registrations:</em> October 1

+- <em>Close of late registrations:</em> Mid or late October

 ## Previous EMNLP 2018 Registration Fees